raflyritonga/C-Programming-Language-Tutorial/README.md

 # C Programming Language Tutorial
-[Indonesian] This repository is documentation of learning the C programming language for a beginner to advanced provide in Bahasa Indonesia
+[Indonesian] This repository is documentation of learning basics of the C programming language for a beginner provide in Bahasa Indonesia